dominicparga/osmgraphing/README.md

 Welcome to the `osmgraphing`-repo! `:)`
 Goal of this repo is parsing [openstreetmap][osm]-data to calculate traffic-routes and different related use-cases on it.
-This repo will be involved in dealing with the analysis of selfish routing and learning metrics for balancing load in street-networks.
+This repo is involved in dealing with the analysis of selfish routing and learning metrics for balancing load in street-networks.
+See [my master-thesis][github/dominicparga/master-thesis] for more details.
 However, if a self-written parser-module does exist, every map-format supported by this module (e.g. own `csv`-like formats) can be used, which doesn't need to be a street-network.

 All calculations will be optimized for a single desktop instead of a more expensive cluster.